Steven-Galvin/doctor-search-js/README.md

 Once you have navigated to the correct directory, you will run the following commands:

+---A note before you run these commands.
+You will need to add your own '.env' file containing your own API key.
+If you don't have a key already, you can sign up on https://developer.betterdoctor.com/ and get your key for free!---

 * $bower init
 * $npm init
 * $bower install